Pranjal448/Tenant-Aware-In-Network-Address-Caching/README.md

 ## Notes

 - The base SwitchV2P build and layout remain the same as the original project.
-- If you need the full original background, use the `switchv2p` folder and its documentation.
+- If you need the full original background, check out original repo https://github.com/acsl-technion/SwitchV2P